 In the case of simultaneity, while it can only be discerned within a given spatio-temporal frame of reference, it remains something that can be observed in reality.
 It can also be repeated and verified.
 So, while there is such thing as absolute simultaneity of two occurrences, the world contains, as it were, simultaneity's relativistic cousin.
 So, two events may be "simultaneous relative to frame of reference F." He goes on to designate "T" as the content of a belief system that includes belief in the reality of witches.
 Hence, "the property of being a witch according to belief system T" is just a way of setting forth the contents of belief system "T", you're not saying anything about reality, about the world.

 So, you might ask, how does this bear on moral relativism other than to show that one can be a moral relativist, judging a moral dictum by the moral code from which it issues forth, in the same way I can hold to simultaneity with regard to a particular spatio-temporal frame of reference?
-"When we reject absolute moral facts," Boghossian asks, the kind that holds that it is always and everywhere wrong to murder to innocent people, is the outcome moral relativism or is it moral nihilism?
+"When we reject absolute moral facts," Boghossian asks, the kind that holds that it is always and everywhere wrong to murder innocent people, is the outcome moral relativism or is it moral nihilism?

-On this basis, Boghossian goes on to say that whether you can a be moral relativist along the lines simultaneity or believing in witches depends on whether "right" and "wrong," which for a moral relativist cannot be absolute, like simultaneity, have relativistic cousins that play the same role as "right" and "wrong."
-He points out that because "right" and "wrong" are "normative terms," meaning they are employed to when describing "how things ought to be, in contrast with things actually are."
+On this basis, Boghossian goes on to say that whether you can a be moral relativist along the lines of simultaneity or believing in witches depends on whether "right" and "wrong," which for a moral relativist cannot be absolute, like simultaneity, have relativistic cousins that play the same role as "right" and "wrong."
+He points out that because "right" and "wrong" are "normative terms," meaning they are employed when describing "how things ought to be, in contrast with things actually are."
 By their "normative" nature, it is difficult to see how one could even generate "relativistic cousins" that would not have properties identical to actual "right" and "wrong."

 Boghossian goes to on to employ example of how the assertion "Eating beef is wrong," while a normative statement, when considered in the context of the Hindu moral code, makes sense, but, like the example of witches, is merely descriptive of the content of the Hindu moral code.
 In other words, it is impossible to disagree with the statement "that eating beef is wrong relative to the moral code of the Hindus."
 So, when we find ourselves among Hindus, we may even respect their belief by not eating beef.
-The latter is matter of etiquette, an ethical issue, but not a fundamentally moral one.
-After all, Boghossian goes on to observe, etiquette itself is under-girded by moral absolutes, like "we ought, other things being equal, offend our hosts."
+The latter is a matter of etiquette, an ethical issue, but not a fundamentally moral one.
+After all, Boghossian goes on to observe, etiquette itself is under-girded by moral absolutes, like "we ought not, other things being equal, offend our hosts."

 I think Prof. Boghossian quite correct to assert that